SAEONData/Open-Data-Platform/README.md

 of a class that inherits from `odp.lib.adapters.ODPAPIAdapter`, along with a corresponding `-Config` class that inherits from `odp.lib.adapters.ODPAPIAdapterConfig`.
 These classes should be defined in a module (or modules) located under an `odpapi_adapters` namespace package in the adapter project directory.
-The adapter is then enabled by simply installing it into the same Python environment as the ODP API.
+The adapter is enabled by installing it into the same Python environment as the ODP API, and setting the applicable `ROUTER.ADAPTER` environment variable(s) for router(s) that should use the adapter.

 The adapter class contains methods that fulfil adapter calls as defined in one or more `odp.routers.*` modules.
-The adapter's config class should define an environment variable prefix (e.g. `'FOOBAR_ADAPTER.'`), and may define additional settings as needed, which will also be automatically loaded from the environment at startup.The environment supplied to the system at startup must at a minimum include a `ROUTES` variable (e.g. `FOOBAR_ADAPTER.ROUTES`) whose value is a JSON-encoded list of routes that the adapter will handle.
+The adapter's config class should define an environment variable prefix (e.g. `'FOOBAR_ADAPTER.'`), and may define additional settings as needed, which will also be automatically loaded from the environment at startup.